B protocol: Packet structure

 The basic packet structure consisted of five parts:

 The lead-in serves the same purpose as the "header" in most protocols, indicating that the data following is a B Plus packet.
 The sequence number is a simple way of making sure packets are received in the correct order on reception.
-The small number range used does not present a problem because packets even "one out of order" will trigger a re-send or abort, so there is no possibility of the "wrong 0x30" being received, ten packets later.
+The small number range used for the sequence does not present a problem because packets even "one out of order" will trigger a re-send or abort, so there is no possibility of the "wrong 0x30" being received, ten packets later.